rufousJr/warpwoofwimble/content/pages/Have One On Me/one/easy.md

 	> hear the frog, going courting
 	> till the day he croaks,

 Perhaps an allusion to the traditional song, "Frog Went a-Courtin'".
 As a reassurance that this site is nowhere near the most niche on the Internet, I would recommend [David Highland's website](http://home.earthlink.net/~highying/froggy/froggy.html) containing over 170 verses of the song.
+'To croak' is, of course, a euphemism for 'to die'.

 !!! lyrics ""
 	> All the livelong day,